-An assurance "that the holding company is responsible for the overall policy of its subsidiary" would raise many difficulties.
-The holding company is not "responsible for" anything about the subsidiary or affiliate, unless it has explicitly entered into a agreement to be so responsible or has incautiously acted so as to have become responsible as a shadow director21 of the company.
+subsidiary or affiliate, unless it has explicitly entered into an agreement to be so responsible or has incautiously acted so as to have become responsible as a shadow director20 of the company.
 A holding company, in making such a statement, could be well on the way to admitting being a shadow director of the company and might well create an enforceable obligation in favour of the bank to ensure the continued solvency of its subsidiary.